Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: The double power well-filtered dcpo

-\begin{remark} See the deflationary semilattice in $\mathbf{WF}$ quoted in Example \ref{l} $\mathcal L$ again, it has been proven not to be a $\mathcal Q$-algebra.
-Thus evidenced by Proposition \ref{qhalgebra}, $\mathcal L$ is not a $\mathcal {QH}$-algebra, which indicates that $\mathcal {QH}$ can not give the free deflationary semilattices for $\mathbf{WF}$. \end{remark}
+\begin{remark} See again the deflationary semilattice $\mathcal L$ in $\mathbf{WF}$ quoted in Example \ref{l}, it has been proven not to be a $\mathcal Q$-algebra.
+Thus as evidenced by Proposition \ref{qhalgebra}, $\mathcal L$ is not a $\mathcal {QH}$-algebra, which indicates that $\mathcal {QH}$ cannot give the free deflationary semilattices for $\mathbf{WF}$. \end{remark}